ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 source IP, HTTP user agent, or Client authentication information (in deployments which use it, see {{client-auth}}).
-This metadata can be used by Aggregators to identify participating Clients or permit some attacks on robustness.
-This auxiliary information can be removed by having Clients submit reports to an anonymizing proxy server which would then use Oblivious HTTP
-{{!RFC9458}} to forward reports to the DAP Leader.
+This metadata can be used by Aggregators to identify participating Clients or permit some attacks on verifiability.
+This auxiliary information can be removed by having Clients submit reports to an anonymizing proxy server which would then use Oblivious HTTP {{!RFC9458}} to forward reports to the DAP Leader.
 In this scenario, Client authentication would be performed by the proxy rather than any of the participants in the DAP protocol.